-The Palestine and Israel in Context internship is for students (undergraduate and graduate level), professionals, retirees or indeed anybody interested in the political history and present-day reality of Palestine and Israel.
-This internship program in the West Bank, targets students of the humanities and social sciences who are looking for ways to understand the Israeli/Palestinian situation at first hand.
+The Palestine and Israel in Context internship is for students (undergraduate and graduate level), professionals, retirees, and anybody interested in the political history and present-day reality of Palestine and Israel.
+This internship program in the West Bank targets humanities and social sciences students looking for ways to understand the Israeli/Palestinian situation firsthand.

-By taking part in this internship program, students will be better able to understand and grasp the effects of the conflict at first hand, and will witness the genuine opinions of everyday people, quite separate from the political headlines.
-We welcome students from all disciplines of the humanities, including but not restricted to the political sciences, international relations and non-profit management.
+By taking part in this internship program, students will be better able to understand and grasp the effects of the conflict firsthand and will witness the genuine opinions of everyday people, quite separate from the political headlines.
+We welcome students from all humanities disciplines, including but not limited to the political sciences, international relations, and non-profit management.

-Furthermore, this internship program is ideal for individuals looking to specialize in Middle Eastern studies, Arabic studies or Islamic studies and who are hoping to frame that experience within a cultural context.
-Interns will get the opportunity to experience the occupation in the West Bank as well as meeting with Palestinian individuals and families who are subject to Israeli military law.
+Furthermore, this internship program is ideal for individuals looking to specialize in Middle Eastern, Arabic, or Islamic studies and hoping to frame that experience within a cultural context.
+Interns will get the opportunity to experience the occupation in the West Bank as well as meet with Palestinian individuals and families who are subject to Israeli military law.

-If students are looking for a language experience combined with cultural immersion and political research, consider the Palestine and Israel in Context program.
+If students want a language experience combined with cultural immersion and political research, consider the Palestine and Israel in Context program.
 It is guaranteed to give you an in-depth perspective on the Palestinian/Israeli situation!

 Looking For Summer Internships?

 Engage in Palestine works with and is supported by the Palestinian Educational Authority, meaning that university credits are available for many of its programs, making this particular program a desirable internship opportunity.
-If enrolled in this program as an intern, students will gain a broader perspective on the Israeli/Palestinian situation.
+If enrolled in this program as interns, students will gain a broader perspective on the Israeli/Palestinian situation.

-Interns will have the opportunity to create dialogues on the contemporary situation in Palestine with university staff and students, lawyers, human rights actors, local politicians as well as everyday people.
+Interns will have the opportunity to create dialogues on the contemporary situation in Palestine with university staff and students, lawyers, human rights actors, local politicians, and everyday people.
 This internship is ideal for students who are seeking a unique, hands-on experience.

 The Palestine And Israel In Context Internship Program

-This Internship program is designed to increase participants’ knowledge of the Israeli – Palestinian conflict, immersing them in its politics and history as well as creating avenues for cross-cultural communication and further understanding.
-By enrolling in this program participants can become leaders in communication by spearheading community outreach programs and by acting as cultural ambassadors for their country of origin.
+This Internship program is designed to increase participants’ knowledge of the Israeli–Palestinian conflict, immersing them in its politics and history and creating avenues for cross-cultural communication and further understanding.
+By enrolling in this program, participants can become leaders in communication by spearheading community outreach programs and acting as cultural ambassadors for their country of origin.

 Community-Based Outreach Activities